ARUNDEL WRIGHTE – Box Hill pioneer

 Two other holes have appeared on the northern side of the roof, these may allow water to enter the building and cause internal damage if they are not repaired.

-During the hearings Philip Martin (Senior VCAT member) inspected the site and made the following comment in regard to the interior of the house 'I also (at the invitation of Mr Scally) for completeness walked around the inside of the mansion.
+'I also (at the invitation of Mr Scally) for completeness walked around the inside of the mansion.
 This was interesting but did indeed have a slightly unnerving atmosphere of neglect/decay and I am hoping that I inhaled suitably low/safe levels of any air-borne mould launching itself off the layers of solid mould that can be seen on some of the internal walls of the mansion.
 On a positive note, the mansion interior still has many original features and high ceilings and should be a handsome and inviting place to live when restored'.

 To read more about the condition of the site, please click on the following link: